- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is recommended to implement a backup strategy, regularly monitor the health of the device and hard drive, and consider upgrading to a higher-end NAS model with better hardware resources and support for RAID configurations.

-Although NAS Turbo Station TS-131 / TS-131K / TS-131P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-131 / TS-131K / TS-131P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -